microsoft/tilecode/tilecodeapp.md

 * select a tile using the **A** button to perform an action;
 * press the **B** button to take you back to the menu of the current screen or to the previous screen

-When you are working with [Arcade simulator](https://microsoft.github.io/tilecode) in the web browser, you can use keyboard shortcuts:
+When you are working with [Arcade simulator](https://microsoft.github.io/tilecode) in a web browser, you can use keyboard shortcuts:
 * the **arrow keys** (left, right, up, down) replace the direction pad (alteranatively, you can use the 'A', 'D, 'W', and 'S' keys)
 * the **space bar** replaces the A button
 * the **enter key** replaces the B button